kawaiiQ/Hacker/README.md

 ### Use Widget

 The widget is on the logo, which can automatically "look at" the mouse cursor when the mouse moves.
-With widget, you can make some interesting things, such as an eye which looks at the mouse cursor.

 It is simple to use widget.
 Just replace the picture of widget and modify the corresponding settings.